York Park: Australian rules football

+Hawthorn Football Club

+are the AFL club with the longest tenancy at York Park, having played up to four relocated home games per season at the venue since 2001, and having exclusivity over the ground since the mid-2000's.
+In 2025 the club extended its partnership with the stadium to the end of the 2027 season.
+As of the end of the 2024 season, Hawthorn have won 61 of the 82 premiership matches it has played at the venue, one of the league's most successful win-loss records.

+Tasmania Football Club

+Hawthorn's tenancy at York Park is expected to end in 2027.
+From 2028 the stadium will be the shared home ground of the Tasmania Football Club (nicknamed the Devils), who are scheduled to begin competing in the league in the 2028 season.
+The club will split home games between the venue and the proposed Macquarie Point Stadium in Hobart.

 Other uses

 York Park hosted its first international sporting fixture in the group phase of the 2003 Rugby Union World Cup, when Romania and Namibia played in front of 15,457 spectators.
 As a soccer venue the stadium has hosted one National Soccer League match and three A-League pre-season games.
 Melbourne Knights and Perth Glory played a national league match at the stadium during the 2001–02 NSL season.
 In July 2006, after the A-League replaced the NSL, the stadium hosted Tasmania's first A-League match when Melbourne Victory and Adelaide United played in the pre-season competition.
 In 2007, 8,061 attended the corresponding match, which has since become a regular fixture.
 In addition to pre-season matches, Aurora Stadium has also hosted regular season A-League matches: on 1 February 2012, Melbourne Victory played Gold Coast United FC in a regular season A-League game in front of a crowd of 5,268 people and on 12 January 2013, Melbourne Victory played against Central Coast Mariners in front of a crowd of 6,238 people.
 Inveresk Precinct Authority chairman Robin McKendrick has stated that ground authorities are attempting to win hosting rights for Australian national soccer team matches.
 On 30 December 2017, the ground played host to its first ever Big Bash League match when the Hobart Hurricanes took a home game to York Park with the Sydney Thunder being their opponents.
 The Thunder won by 57 runs in front of 16,734 fans.

-Western United FC are playing two home matches in 2021.
+Western United FC has also played home games at the stadium.

 Among non-sporting events, before its redevelopment the stadium hosted an Ike & Tina Turner concert and a Billy Graham religious revival meeting.
 The Crusty Demons performed at the stadium during 2006 and March 2008.

-Elton John performed at York Park during his Rocket Man Solo Tour at the end of 2007; this remains his only appearance in Tasmania as of August 2009.
+Elton John performed at York Park during his Rocket Man: Greatest Hits Live Tour at the end of 2007; this remains his only appearance in Tasmania as of August 2009.